digma-ai/digma/README.md

 There are many observability tools out there, However, we feel they have managed to miss what developers care about when writing their code.
 Their focus is on dashboards, whereas we think observability should be integrated into the dev process itself.

-Our goal is to create an **open platform** for interpreting and analyzing the information collected via observability.
+Our goal is to create an **developer platform** for interpreting and analyzing the information collected via observability.
 Traces, logs, metrics are great!
 But additional effort is needed in order to take them that last mile and make them impactful.

 ## How are you different from...

 Well we don't compete with any tool existing today because...
 There isn't any tool that aims to generate this type of feedback.
-We do work very well together with other tools looking at the same data, like Jaeger, Prometheus, even traditional observability tools like Datadog or Splunk.
+We do work very well together with other tools looking at the same data, like Jaeger, Prometheus, even traditional observability APMs like Datadog or Splunk.
 There are plenty of tools that try to offer troubleshooting/debugging capabilities (once an issue is already identified) or give some raw realtime data.
 This is not where our headspace is at.

 At the time of this writing, most of the data Digma collects is based on OpenTelemetry.
-In the future we will definitely be able to ingest data from other technologies as well (such as eBPF or CloudWatch).
+In the future, we will definitely be able to ingest data from other technologies as well (such as eBPF or CloudWatch).

 <p style="text-align: center;">
   <img src="/images/digmaloveotel.png" width="500" height="200">